Sometimes it's not easy finding hotels for truckers, let alone saving money on accommodations.

 Other drivers book a room for the night because their trucking companies require them to.

-Truckers in this category may be grateful for the opportunity to house-sit, but they would like to have others serve them just a bit.
+Truckers in this category may be grateful for the opportunity to house-sit, but they may like to have others serve them just a bit, too.

 In cases like this -- especially for company drivers -- it is possible that the driver's company will pay for the room for them (and possibly pay layover pay in the process).

 (Note: Trucking companies with terminals near hotels for truckers can often negotiate an across-the-board discount for their drivers, but that's not what we're talking about here; we're talking about drivers getting rooms on their own.)

 See this Google Map satellite view capture of a hotel in our home state of South Carolina.
 Every one of the parking spaces is designed for four-wheeled (or at most, 6-wheeled) vehicles.

 Well, at least this hotel doesn't advertise itself as having truck parking.